farhiongit/message-in-the-bottle/README.md

 ### Buffer of unlimited capacity

-When a botlle is declared with an infinite (`UNLIMITED`) capacity, it is automatically expanded when the bottle is full: more space is created inthe buffer:
+When a bottle is declared with an infinite (`UNLIMITED`) capacity, it is automatically expanded when the bottle is full: more space is created in the buffer:

   1. Suppose the buffer is `[__ab]`.
   2. When *c* and *d* are written, the buffer goes `[cdab]` and the reader and writer heads are both on *a*, indicating that the buffer is full.